holoviz/panel/doc/how_to/display/markdown.md

 ```
 ````

-Now we can add some actual Panel contents, again inside a Panel code block:
+Now we can add some actual Panel contents, again inside a `python` code block:

 ````markdown
 ```python